kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

     /**
      * isMediaLoaded - validation if media was fetched/played at least one time so the playback information is available.
      *
+     * @param mediaId - media id in playlist.
      * @return - boolean
      */
-    boolean isMediaLoaded(int index);
+    boolean isMediaLoaded(String mediaId);

     /**
-     * loop - configure the controller to play the playlist again
+     * setLoop - configure the controller to play the playlist again
      * when last playlist media is ended
      *
      * @param mode - enabled/disabled.
      */
-    void loop(boolean mode);
+    void setLoop(boolean mode);

     /**
-     * isLoopEnabled - validation if playlist controller is configured to support loop mode.
+     * isLoopEnabled - validation if playlist controller is configured to support setLoop mode.
      *
      * @return - boolean
      */
     boolean isLoopEnabled();

     /**
-     * autoContinue - configure the controller to play the playlist in autoContinue mode *
+     * setAutoContinue - configure the controller to play the playlist in setAutoContinue mode *
      * @param mode - enabled/disabled.
      */
-    void autoContinue(boolean mode);
+    void setAutoContinue(boolean mode);

     /**
-     * isAutoContinueEnabled - validation if playlist controller is configured to support autoContinue mode.
+     * isAutoContinueEnabled - validation if playlist controller is configured to support setAutoContinue mode.
      *
      * @return - boolean
      */
     boolean isAutoContinueEnabled();

     /**
-     * recoverOnError - ignore media playback errors and continue *
+     * setRecoverOnError - ignore media playback errors and continue *
      * @param mode - enabled/disabled.
      */
-    void recoverOnError(boolean mode);
+    void setRecoverOnError(boolean mode);

     /**
      * isRecoverOnError - validation if playlist controller should recover on error.